-I can’t draw or paint to save my life but I know people who are really good.
-I have friends who are brilliant songwriters, and I’ve had a go myself – but I don’t have what it takes.
-A former housemate of mine has won two BAFTAs and an Oscar, so I know talent when I see it.
+I started writing, making it up as I went along – surely not the way a novelist should go about his profession?
+As usual, I was doing it all wrong.
+I can’t draw or paint for toffee, but I know people who are really good.
+I know several people who are consummate songwriters, and I’ve had a go myself – but I don’t have what it takes.
+A former housemate of mine has won two BAFTAs and an Oscar.
+I recognise talent when I see it.

-Writing a longish piece was an immersive experience.
-It took almost a year, off and on.
-Where do our ideas come from and how do they develop and join up?
-I haven’t a clue.
-A lot seemed to be happening while I was asleep or half-asleep.
-I am not sure if or when I’ll have the energy to write another one.
-There are a lot of other things in the world worth trying.
-Maybe I should get out the watercolours after all.
+Writing a longish narrative piece took me almost a year, off and on.
+Where do our ideas come from and how do they develop and join up?.
+A lot seemed to be going on while I was asleep, or half-asleep.
+I eventually managed to put together nearly 40,000 words of tongue-in-cheek “black humour”.
+And here it is.